 - 2. The vehicle pitch angle is collected during testing using the OxTS RT2002. - 3.
 Any offset due to the installation angle of the OxTS RT2002 in the vehicle is calculated by averaging the pitch measurement while driving the vehicle over one portion of track in both directions at a fixed speed.
 This offset is removed from all of the pitch data collected during testing. - 4.
-Additional photometers placed above and below the target measurement height provide illuminance data in all of the tests. - 5.
+Photometers placed at different heights provide illuminance data at each measurement location. - 5.
 After conducting a test, the pitch-corrected illuminance E_c is calculated using the following formula (see also Figure 1):

-$$E_c = \frac{(d \times \tan \theta) + h}{v} \times (E_s - E_t) + E_t \tag{1}$$ where d is the distance from the front of the vehicle to the measurement point in the horizontal plane, θ is the pitch angle of the vehicle (positive is up), h is the difference in track elevation from the measurement point to the front of the vehicle (positive when the track elevation at the vehicle is higher than at the measurement point), v is the distance between the mounting heights of the photometers, E_t is the illuminance recorded by the photometer at the target measurement height, and E_s is the illuminance of the secondary photometer.
+$$E_c = [(d \times \tan \theta) + h + z_t - z_1] \times \frac{(E_1 - E_2)}{(z_1 - z_2)} + E_1$$ (1)

+where d is the distance from the front of the vehicle to the measurement point in the horizontal plane, θ is the pitch angle of the vehicle (positive is up), h is the difference in track elevation from the measurement point to the front of the vehicle (positive when the track elevation at the vehicle is higher than at the measurement point), z_l is the target height for the measurement (25 cm for visibility and 110 cm for glare), z_l and z_2 are the mounting heights of the two photometers used for a specific data point, and E_l and E_2 are the illuminance values recorded by the two photometers.